 These codes work.
 The critical general limits of 100,000 and 50,000 lamp lumens-per-acre (equivalent to about 70,000 and 35,000 fixture lumens-per-acre) and practical shielding standards have been in place for over twenty years.
 Hundreds of developments have been successfully built, including service stations, auto dealers, and national retail franchises (Home Depot, OfficeMax, Staples, Target, WalMart SuperCenter, Best Buy, Kohl’s, etc.).

 Other codes offered by the lighting industry and other authorities in dark sky protection in collaboration with the lighting industry have not been shown to assure real protection.
-Critically, analysis by C. Luginbuhl at the US Naval Observatory of the June 2010 draft of the Joint IES-IDA Model Lighting Ordinance (MLO) indicated that this “model” would not improve dark skies.
-An updated soon-to-be-published analysis by the same author of the final Joint IES-IDA Model Lighting Ordinance, indicates that the MLO remains critically deficient, allowing substantially greater light pollution than these northern Arizona codes and, in most cases, greater light pollution than produced by even unregulated outdoor lighting.
+Critically, analysis by C. Luginbuhl at the US Naval Observatory of the Joint IES-IDA Model Lighting Ordinance4 (MLO) indicated that this “model” will not protect dark skies.
+The analysis indicates that the MLO allows substantially greater light pollution than these northern Arizona codes and, in most cases, greater light pollution than produced by even unregulated outdoor lighting.
 The IES-IDA MLO does not effectively address shielding or lighting amounts, and does not address lamp spectrum at all.

 Note: Though there are dozens of lighting codes around the US that establish lumens per acre limits following the pattern of these local innovative lighting codes, the Flagstaff Dark Skies Coalition cannot recommend any of these as guides.
 Most or all have been substantially modified with the frequent introduction of lighting technical, legal and other errors; many have dramatically raised the lumen caps to the point where there will be no effective improvement over otherwise unregulated lighting.
 Any community using one of the codes recommended here as a base for their code should modify these codes with extreme caution.
 The IDA Outdoor Lighting Code Handbook provides good general guidance and background for anyone seeking to effectively tailor a lighting code to meet local priorities.